 But with your internal voices, It’s harder.

-That being said, a lot of ‘big things’ are converging in my life right now that are causing me to pause.
+That being said, a lot of ‘big things’ are converging in my life right now that is causing me to pause.

 My oldest graduates preschool this Friday.